vedantbarguje/Advanced-Music-Recommendation-System-Using-Graph-Neural-Networks/README.md

 Use of Graph Neural Networks (GNNs):

 GNNs are applied to model relationships between users and music tracks, enhancing recommendation accuracy.
-This overcomes the limitations of collaborative filtering and content-based filtering by incorporating graph structures of user-item interactions.
+This overcomes the limitations of collaborative filtering and content-based filtering by incorporating graph structures of user-item interactions
 Feature Extraction Techniques:

 Mel-Frequency Cepstral Coefficients (MFCCs): Capture audio timbre features.